cypress-io/cypress-documentation/content/api/commands/session.md

 ### Updating an existing login custom command

-Adding session caching to your custom login command couldn't be easier.
+Adding session caching to your login
+[custom command](/api/cypress-api/custom-commands) couldn't be easier.
 Just wrap the inside of the command with a call to `cy.session()`.

 **Before**